Sergeant Hassan: Plot

-Ajiz joins the Royal Malay Regiment, but Hassan was forbidden to join them even if he wanted because of his foster father who orders him to take care of his orchard instead.
+Aziz joins the Royal Malay Regiment, but Hassan was forbidden to join them even if he wanted because of his foster father who orders him to take care of his orchard instead.
 Due to this, the villagers start calling him a coward and giving him other names.
 Consequently, he runs away from home to join the Regiment.
 Hassan wants to prove to the villagers that he is capable to be a good soldier.
 Not long after, he was promoted as a Sergeant.

 When the Japanese invaded Malaya, Sergeant Hassan with his comrades fight them bravely.
-Hassan also saves Ajiz who is made a POW by the Japanese.
+Hassan also saves Aziz who is made a POW by the Japanese.
 At the same time, Buang becomes a traitor of his own nation by becoming a member of the Japanese secret agent Kempeitai.
 Buang uses his powers to raid the village and to force Salmah to marry him.
-His attempt fails when Sergeant Hassan and his comrades liberate the village from the Japanese, while Hassan himself defeats Buang in a one-on-one fight.
+When the Japanese surrendered, Sergeant Hassan and his comrades liberate his home village, while Hassan himself defeats Buang in a one-on-one fight.